TAToolbox/class-helper/README.md

 ## Instructions:

 1. Create a `~/bin` folder if you don't already have one
 2. Copy this script to that folder

+   - Only necessary if you want to run the script from anywhere in bash

-3. Change rights to the file by typing `cd bin && chmod u+x class-helper`
+3. Change rights to the file with `chmod u+x ~/bin/class-helper`

-   - This is for all bash scripts, it won't run otherwise.
-You are welcome to try though.
+   - This gives the user (u) the right to execute (x) the script

 ### **Change the directory paths for your use case**

-Keep the class repo path set to `~/Documents/Test` during testing until you are comfortable making changes to the _real_ class repo.
+I advise most people to keep the class repo path set to `~/Documents/Test` during testing until you are comfortable making changes to the _real_ class repo.